 The bill amends s.
-338.155(6), F.S., to expand the current public records exemption to include personal identifying information held by DOT, a county, or an expressway authority for the purpose of paying, prepaying, or collecting tolls and associated administrative charges due for the use of toll facilities.
+338.155(6), F.S., to expand the current public records exemption to include personal identifying information held by DOT, a county, a municipality, or an expressway authority for the purpose of paying, prepaying, or collecting tolls and associated administrative charges due for the use of toll facilities.
 This would include personal identifying information of Toll-By-Plate customers.
+This would also include municipalities in the current list of public records custodians relating to the payment and collection of tolls.